What is address munging?

 Even still, there are things that you can do to reduce spam and prevent future spam.

-The best spams to do this with are spam that contain a URL.
-If it does, don't click on the URL, but go to whois.com and find who the owner of that site is.
+The best spams to do this with are spam that contain a website URL.
+If the spam contains a URL, don't click on the URL, but go to whois.com and find who the owner of that website is.

 spamcop.net has a good tool to automate this process.